VLSIDA/OpenRAM/README.md

    python tests/00_code_format_check_test.py -v -t freepdk45
 ```
 To specify a particular technology use "-t <techname>" such as
-"-t scn3me_subm".
-The default for a unit test is freepdk45 whereas
+"-t freepdk45" or "-t scn4m_subm".
+The default for a unit test is scn4m_subm.
-the default for openram.py is specified in the configuration file.
+The default for openram.py is specified in the configuration file.

 # CREATING CUSTOM TECHNOLOGIES